Lara3333/Lara_2025/navigation/ideas.md

 - DDLC (Overrated, I expected more)
 - Omori (Good, I expected it to be sadder though, also something about the art style is wrong, Idk what though)
 - Roblox (My sister made me play DTI, Doors, the Mimic and MM2 and so on👹)
-- Geometry Dash (Idk if this really counts, sice it's a mobile game???
+- Geometry Dash (Idk if this really counts, since it's a mobile game???
 Anyways, I have a bet with my brother that he will give me 100 $ if I beat the last Level.
 I am well aware that he doesn't have that much, but I still want to prove him wrong hehe)

 ![MARI NOOOO](https://github.com/user-attachments/assets/d51a95ca-93d2-4f29-82c6-ac0fe89b8788)